jbkieffer/data-cleaning/cleaning-excel.md

    - When you are finished, the column will fill with the trimmed text from the `Title` column
    - ![Excel filled column of trimmed Title data](/img/filled-title.PNG "Formula applied to all Title cells")
 5. The column `TrimTitleFormula` appears to contain cleaned up Title data, but Excel is tricking you.
 The cells really contain formulas and can't be used for anything in their current state.
 We need to turn the formula results into actual text using the second empty column, `TrimmedTitle`:
    - Highlight all of the values in the `TrimTitleFormula` column, from B2 to B1002.
-A handy keyboard shortcut is to highlight cell B2 and then type `Shift + Control (Command on a Mac) + the down arrow`.
+A handy keyboard shortcut is to highlight cell B2 and then type `Shift + Control + down arrow` (`Shift + Command + down arrow` on a Mac).
 Copy these values using your preferred method.
    - Now click into cell C2, the first empty cell in the column `TrimmedTitle`.
    - Right click (command click on a Mac) cell C2 and choose `Paste Values` - the icon looks like a clipboard with the numbers 123 on top.
    - ![Paste values into an Excel column](/img/paste-values.png "Paste values into an Excel column")